 If necessary, adjust or remove the head restraint to obtain the correct child restraint fit.
+See "Head restraint adjustment" in this section.

 If the head restraint is removed, store it in a secure place.
 Be sure to reinstall the head restraint when the child restraint is removed.
-See "Head restraints" in this section for head restraint adjustment, removal and installation information.